-The interest in continuous mixing and kneading is growing rapidly as food manufacturers seek new ways to increase throughput and product quality while keeping costs down.
+The interest in continuous mixing and kneading is growing rapidly as food manufacturers seek new ways to increase throughput and product quality while keeping operational costs down.
 As a result, more and more food producers are asking themselves whether to go for batch or continuous mixing.
-Below careful comparision will help them define some pertinent decision factors to decide which mixing technology suits which production profile best.
+Below careful comparison will help determine which mixing technology suits which production process best.

 BATCH MIXING means all ingredients are (manually) loaded into a mixer for duration until they are homogeneously distributed or mixed.
 After that, they are discharged and a new batch is being produced.
 Batch processing has been the chosen technology of the bakery industry for many years.
 Even though a batch system is still the most widely used system, it might not be the best choice for your particular application.

-CONTINUOUS MIXING works based on the first in first out principle, and is the process of continuously weighing ingredients directly into the mixing chamber and generating a continuous stream of mixed product at the exit of the mixer.
-The composition and the mechanical behavior of the product is constant at all times.
-Besides that, the process is characterized by a short residence time with low energy consumption.
+CONTINUOUS MIXING works based on the first in first out principle, and is the process of continuously weighing ingredients directly into the mixing chamber and discharging a continuous stream of mixed product at the outlet of the continuous mixer.
+Generally larger operations will benefit from continuous mixing due to shorter mixing times and higher output capacities.
+There is little to no labor involved because of the automation controls in place.

 THE RISE OF CONTINUOUS..

 When the first Industrial bakeries came into being, batch mixers could satisfy the bakers needs and wants.
 However, as food demand grew so did the size of the food production factories and conclusively production output.
 As a result, newer technologies can produce larger quantities of dough (up to 12.000 kg/hr) in one and the same system.
 These continuous mixing solutions are fully automated and require almost no manpower, have an accurate recipe control and a consistent product quality.
 You must be thinking..why didn’t we hear of this technology sooner?